drcereceres/UpStream/src/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com) and this project adheres to [Semantic Versioning](http://semver.org).

+= UNRELEASED =

+Fixed:
+* Fixed method to return project's data for add-ons;

 = [1.19.1] - 2018-07-11 =

 Fixed: